The e-commerce industry gets bigger each year, with no signs of slowing down. With e-commerce growth comes eCommerce challenges.

 As more consumers grow comfortable with online buying, especially with the surge in online sales provoked by the COVID19 crisis, there are increased opportunities for stores of all sizes.

 Starting an e-commerce store has also got easier in recent years, with platforms like Shopify and Prestashop streamlining the setup process.

-There are, however, a number of challenges that most store owners have to face.
+There are, however, a number of eCommerce challenges that most store owners have to face.

 Cart abandonment is a serious challenge for every store owner.

 Sometimes the checkout sequence is not particularly intuitive or secure, so consumers back out of a purchase.
 In many cases, though, a consumer has not committed to a purchase, with indecision playing a key part.